Avis Higgs: New Zealand career

-Higgs returned to New Zealand in 1948.
-As in Australia Higgs drew on her surroundings for her work, creating designs based on native plants, flowers, and taonga held at the National Museum.
+Higgs returned to New Zealand in 1948 and worked as a commercial artist at Screens Advertising, a company which designed cinema advertisements.
+As in Australia Higgs drew on her surroundings for her work, creating designs based on native plants, flowers, and Māori taonga held at the Dominion Museum (now known as the Museum of New Zealand Te Papa Tongarewa).
+She created modernist designs incorporating koru and other symbols derived from Māori carvings and produced her own textiles.

-In 1951 Higgs travelled to England, but returned to New Zealand in 1952 after a car accident.
-The trauma of her car accident spelled the end of Higgs’ career as a textile designer, and on her return to New Zealand painting became her focus.
+In 1951 Higgs travelled to England.
+She became an agent for a Parisian textile designer and also worked as a freelance textile designer.
+She was badly hurt in a car accident in Italy and returned to New Zealand in 1952 after months in hospital in Rome.
+In 1954 Higgs' father encouraged her to enter some of her earlier textile designs into a New Zealand Academy of Arts craft exhibition, where the designs attracted press attention.
+However the trauma of her car accident spelled the end of Higgs’ career as a textile designer, and painting became her focus.

 In the 1950s and 1960s Higgs was a very active member of the Wellington artistic community, including the New Zealand Academy of Fine Arts, the Wellington Architectural Centre Gallery and the Helen Hitchings Gallery.
 She exhibited throughout New Zealand and won several awards, including the National Bank award for watercolour in 1964.

 In 1999 Higgs was included in The Eighties Show at The Dowse Art Museum, an exhibition of artists who were still active in their eighties, including Doreen Blumhardt, John Drawbridge, Roy Cowan and Juliet Peter.
 In 2001 her life and work was the subject of a survey exhibition and publication by design historian Douglas Lloyd-Jenkins, Avis Higgs: joie de vivre.
 She died on 14 October 2016, aged 98.